Set up connection to database

 of scalar functions.
 SQLite has a relatively minimal set of functions, while

-PostgreSQL has many more 2.
-Most SQL implementations provide some
+PostgreSQL has many more.
+That said, almost all SQL implementations provide some

 equivalent to SQLite’s LENGTH